JohnReppy/sml-compiler-utils/README.md

 ## Compiler Utilities

-This project collects together a bunch of utiloity modules and code-generation tools that I've used over the years in various compiler projects.
+This project collects together a bunch of utility modules and code-generation tools that I've used over the years in various compiler projects.
 The code is written in Standard ML (as are the tools) and assumes the presence of the SML/NJ library.

 ### Roadmap

-Thecode is organized into two subdirectories: `libsrc`, which contains the various SML utility modules, and `tools`, which contains some code generation tools.
+The code is organized into two subdirectories: `libsrc`, which contains the various SML utility modules, and `tools`, which contains some code generation tools.

 #### Libraries